nownabe/nownabe/README.md

 # nownabe

-Hi there 👋 I'm Shawn Watanabe.
+Hi there 👋 I'm Shogo Watanabe, a software engineer from Japan.

 ## 🚀 Works